florian-h05/openhab-conf/UI/widgets/README.md

 Together with this feature, you might want to have a popup to control the whole group?
 No problem, the widget got you covered.

-### *On-click action* configuration

-This widget is able to perform a action on click.

-You can use most of [these actions](https://www.openhab.org/docs/ui/components/oh-button.html#action) as on-click action:
-- Set the `action` prop (advanced) to the name of the action to use.
-- Set the action‘s respective configuration in the `action_config` prop (advanced).

-Example: How to open a popup to control a group and it‘s members?
-- Set the `action` prop (advanced) to `group`.
-- Set the `action_config` prop (advanced) to the group‘s name.

-Example: How to navigate to a page?
-- Set the `action` prop (advanced) to `navigate`.
-- Set the `action_config` prop (advanced) to the name of the page.

 ## Widget [`doorbell`](./doorbell.yaml)